Lillinator/discourse-topic-excerpts-gists-button/README.md

 #### Mobile
-Button is default icon-only and menu behaves same as gists button, popping up from the bottom of screen.
+In mobile-sized viewport, the button is default icon-only and menu behaves same as gists button, popping up from the bottom of screen.

 ***